 I’m selling gas at cost to me to keep my prices low.
 If I keep them any higher, the consumers are just going to drive to another station that has same policies but sells the gas for a cheaper rate…

 It sounds like there’s not a lot of profit in selling gasoline.
 If all merchants were to leave the business, that would decrease convenience and probably raise prices for everyone.
 Any merchant who raises his price across the board at a higher rate than the stations in the local vicinity will face fewer customers.

 Merchant fees, paid by retailers to credit card companies like Visa, MasterCard, and American Express, are part of the cost of doing business.
 Every business that accepts credit cards must deal with merchant fees.
 It’s rare for other companies to charge different customers different prices, so why can’t gas stations deal with the problem?

 If selling gas isn’t profitable, there’s a major flaw with the business plan.
 Not all gas stations ave convenience stores where products can be marked up for more profit to cover losses due to gasoline sales.
 Not all gas stations offer a car wash, which is another option for turning a profit.

 I understand that the credit card companies charge merchants a high fee for transactions, and this fee can significantly eat into a profit margin when prices are so competitive.
 Gas station owners should, as a group, try to negotiate with credit card companies to lower this fee.
 Meanwhile, I plan to shop at gas stations that do not discriminate against payment method, particularly if they use misleading advertising.

 Photo: Joe Shlabotnik

 Updated February 10, 2011 and originally published September 22, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.